shuaiOKshuai/LGNN/README.md

 # Node-wise Localization of Graph Neural Networks

-We present the datasets and code for our paper "Node-wise Localization of Graph Neural Networks", which is published in IJCAI-2021.
+We present the datasets and code for our paper "Node-wise Localization of Graph Neural Networks" (LGNN for short), which is published in IJCAI-2021.

 ## 1. Description for each file